 I would argue that, for all but a few inherently huge endeavours (like building things at scale out of steel) or massive works projects, the inexorable democratisation of specialised tools by the advent of general purpose computing devices of absurd power (like the laptop on which I'm composing this) and the Internet (the world's first ubiquitous, distributed, digital copying machine, which permits us to innovate without permission, and interprets censorship as damage, around which it routes) those needs are now met by commoditised products and services, removing much of corporations' reason for existing.

 Rather than perpetuating those - now largely reviled - market responses to 19th and 20th century business environments, which arguably justified the emergence of corporations, the modern business environment has decoupled and commoditise nearly all of these elements.
 It has also vastly reduced the amount of capital required to undertake most if not all legitimate business (value created is greater than or equal to the value willingly exchanged).

 I believe that today's multinational public corporations are powerful dinosaurs that exist on borrowed time.
-The ponds in which they built their empires are drying up (thanks to the destruction of our Commons by global warming, to which they have contributed, and from which they have benefitted the most!).
+The ponds in which they built their empires are drying up (thanks to the destruction of our Commons by global warming, to which they have contributed, and from which they have benefited the most!).
 The sooner we acknowledge their obsolescence, the sooner we - communities of actual people (not amoral entities given the rights of people without the empathy to use them responsibly) can start to rectify the damage - to our environment, institutions, society, culture - that corporations have done.
 I strongly believe that the damage wrought by corporations, by their very nature, far out weighs any benefit they can conceivably provide.

 Disclosure: Among many other reptile species I know and love (I've always been a herpophile), I had pet baby snapping turtles as a kid.
 They're adorable (in an 'ugly duckly' sort of way) and quite benign!
 I did, however, let mine go in their native habitat well before they got to the "femur snapping" size.